crmorgan/hotel-management-system/README.md

 This is an example of a distributed system built using design practices from Udi Dahan's [Advanced Distributed Systems Design Course](https://particular.net/adsd "Advanced Distributed Systems Design Course").
-This application uses a microservices-oriented architecture to learn how to build autonomous services using asynchronous message-based communication, composite UI/micro-front ends, and learning how to define service bundaries around business capabilities.
+This application uses a microservices-oriented architecture to learn how to build autonomous services using asynchronous message-based communication, composite UI/micro-front ends, and how to define service boundaries around business capabilities.

-The problem domain is that of a boutique hotel that will support the main operations of the hotel such as booking, front desk operations and check-out.
+The problem domain is that of a boutique hotel with the main operations of a hotel such as booking, front desk operations and check-out.
 The use cases of the domain are detailed in the *Use Cases* section below.
+This domain was chosen because it was a homework assignment in the ADSD course and most people are familar with the general process.

 ## Setting up your development environment
+a
 To run everything in this project you will need to have the following:

 - [NodeJS](https://nodejs.org "NodeJS") 6.0 or higher